baltejgiri/baltejgiri/README.md

 Instead soley focusing on getting a certification, in my optinion it is better to use the certification curiculum and master the each concepts.
 Understand the fundamentals of protocols and technologies.
 It is important to take time and have a understanding of skills tested in the cert which will pay-off twice, first to excel at job and second to obtain a offical cert.</br>

-I am going to work towards Cisco's Professional Certification for Enterprise Networking.
-It's is often referred as CCNP then specilises in Enterprise Networking.

 <!---
 baltejgiri/baltejgiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub pro.file.
 You can click the Preview link to take a look at your changes.